betterscientificsoftware/bssw.io/CuratedContent/OSSSustainabilityResources.md

 Authors | Karl Fogel
 Publication | 2005, ISBN-10: 0596007590, ISBN-13: 978-0596007591

-The *Producing Open Source Software* book is authired by Karl Fogel in 2005.
+The *Producing Open Source Software* book was authored by Karl Fogel in 2005.
 It discusses various aspects of managing a community of open source developers.

 ### Podcasts